cici-xingyu-zheng/Dream2024/README.md

 2. Well let's simply use sklearn's own parallel.
 I tried swapping features while stacking, doesn't change performance which is more comforting lol.
 	- Monday: afternoon moved to hiabara; set up symmetric training script, run overnight for dense optimization;
+		- second batch with stacking;
 	- Tuesday: morning run sparse optimization; finished 4pm
+		- second batch ran later, with stacking;
-	- Tuesday: evening, setup symmetric training for meta model
+	- Tuesday: evening, setup symmetric training for meta model; trouble shooting

 3. It's kind of inexplicable why we don't see as big an improvement for the meta model, 10-fold cv improved a lot compared to the best before symmetrical training.